Create a Social Media Reporting Dashboard in Notion for Tracking and Analyzing Performance Metrics

 Step 3: Add Widgets and Visualizations

-With your Dashboard structure in place, enhance it by adding widgets and visualizations that present your Metrics in an easy-to-digest format.
-Notion now offers better native support with databases and linked views, but you can also embed external visualizations.
+With your dashboard structure in place, enhance it by adding widgets and visualizations to present your metrics in an easy-to-digest format.
+Notion now offers extensive native support with databases, calendar views, and gallery views, which can serve as dynamic charts and tables.
+You can also embed external visualizations generated from tools like Google Sheets, Tableau, or Datawrapper.

 To add a visualization into Notion: